By LUXE City Guides; images by Nicolas Petit

 Hong Kong has often been quick to discard its heritage, but it’s there — you just have to look for it.
 That’s especially true in Kowloon City, where you’ll find an eclectic and unexpected assortment of historic sites and nostalgic businesses.

 The Stone Houses are a perfect example.
 For years, these traditional Chinese farmhouses were abandoned and fenced off, barely noticed by people passing by on Junction Road.
-Two years ago, however, they were restored by the government, and they now play host to a speciality coffee shop and a small museum that sheds light on the history of the surrounding area.
+However, after restoration by the government, they reopened in 2015 and now play host to a speciality coffee shop and a small museum that sheds light on the history of the surrounding area.